-- Build Alternatives — We focus on building alternatives and will proudly use our voices to speak out for what we believe in.
+- Building Alternatives — We focus on building alternatives and will proudly use our voices to speak out for what we believe in.
 We don’t define ourselves by fighting against stuff, nor will we give up our political voice or shirk our responsibility to resist hatred and violence.

-- Question Cultural Assumptions — We question the inevitability of unhealthy power structures and the cultural assumptions that come with them.
+- Questioning Cultural Assumptions — We question the inevitability of unhealthy power structures and the cultural assumptions that come with them.
 We make physical objects and have in-person meetings where possible.
 We think twice before using colloquialisms.
 As often as we can, we step back, and ask: “Is this real?”

-- First, Call in — It is sometimes necessary to call out problematic behavior.
+- First, Calling in — It is sometimes necessary to call out problematic behavior.
 We seek to first “call in” — assuming best intentions and responding to differing viewpoints by acknowledging personal experiences, sharing information and creating an opportunity to learn from each other.

-- Feminism transcends gender and political party — We invite individuals and representatives of all genders and political parties to join us in this movement — as long as they are committed to practicing or learning more about feminism as an ongoing commitment.
+- A feminism that transcends gender and political party — We invite individuals and representatives of all genders and political parties to join us in this movement — as long as they are committed to practicing or learning more about feminism as an ongoing commitment.
 We do not believe that one’s gender or party excludes them from a commitment to feminism and feminist practices, policies and goals.

-- Hold ourselves and other accountable — We are accountable to our vision, for our words and for our actions.
+- Holding ourselves and other accountable — We are accountable to our vision, for our words and for our actions.
 We welcome criticism and the opportunity to learn and grow.
 We use our privilege and our voice to inform those in positions of power (including those elected by us or profiting from us) of their responsibility to justice, and to hold them accountable to that responsibility.